oliver-veal/robotics-coursework/docs/source/index.rst

          T_n_1_n = DH_matrix(DH_params)
          T_0_n = np.matmul(T_0_n_1, T_n_1_n)

-The following equation shows how the pose of the end effector can be calculated with respect to the base frame by multiplying together the transformation matrices of each joint.
+The following equation, definition 2, shows how the pose of the end effector can be calculated with respect to the base frame by multiplying together the transformation matrices of each joint.
 [3]_

 .. image:: img/task_c_eq1.png
    :width: 414
    :alt: Task C equation 1

+*Definition 2*

 To do this iteratively, premultiply the transformation matrix of the i\ :sup:`th` frame by the matrix of the i-1\ :sup:`th` frame, for each frame.
 [4]_